 Church Update:

-Our church service begins at 10:30 AM worship services will be filmed and live-streamed on Facebook.
-Sunday School begins at 9:15 AM.
+Our church service begins at 10:30 AM and Sunday School begins at 9:15 AM.
+Worship services will be filmed and live-streamed on Facebook.

 Welcome to Zion’s Evangelical Lutheran Church of Perry Township.